steveblue/react-starter/README.md

 ### Getting Started

 This project uses `yarn` so run `npm i -g yarn` if you haven't already.
-You could fallback to `node` if necessary.

 ```
 yarn install